Nymphomaniac (film): Volume II

-Realising she has no place in "normal" society, Joe turns to organised crime and becomes a debt collector, utilising her extensive knowledge of men, sex, and sadomasochism.
-She reminisces about a memorable housecall to a man (Jean-Marc Barr) who she initially finds sexually unreadable.
-She ties him to a chair, strips him and attempts to provoke him with every sexual scenario she can think of.
-Upon further interrogation, Joe gleans that he is a repressed pedophile.
-She takes pity on him and fellates him.
-Joe explains to Seligman how she feels deep compassion for people born with a forbidden sexuality.
-She strongly identifies with the man's loneliness and status as a sexual outcast, and lauds him for going through life without acting on his aberrant desires.
+Joe reluctantly attends therapy and attempts sobriety.
+During one meeting, she sees her younger self in the mirror, insults the other group members, and proclaims pride in her nymphomania before leaving.
+Feeling ostracized from "normal" society, Joe becomes a debt collector.
+She reminisces about a house call to a man she initially finds sexually unreadable.
+She ties him to a chair, strips him, and provokes him, ultimately gleaning that he is a repressed paedophile and fellating him.
+She explains to Seligman that she empathized with his status as a sexual outcast, and lauds him for never acting on his desires.